UP-RS-ESP/up-rs-esp.github.io/README.md

 ![figures/LC08_L1TP_231077_20130820_20200913_02_T_os02_page00.png](Example of an oversampling factor 2 Landsat image (16 x 8192x8192 tiles).)

-2. Submit the tiles separately to each node in the cluster.
+2. **Submitting tiles to the queue.** Submit the tiles separately to each node in the cluster.
 This is best done through a `bash` script:
 ```bash
 ./block_matching_slurm.bash /raid2-gpu2/bodo/Landsat-test/231077/ \
   /raid2-gpu2/bodo/Landsat-test/231077/20130820_os01 \